 Social partners' role in the implementation, monitoring and assessment phase:

-The proposed measure was foreseen by the Council of Ministers of 8 October and announced on 13 October in the context of parliamentary debate of the state budget proposal for 2021.
-On 15 October, the government presented a document about the state budget proposal at the Standing Committee for Social Concertation (CPCS) which included the proposed measure.
-Later, the government called a specific meeting of the CPCS to take place on 30 October to discuss the measure with social partners, asking them to provide a written opinion on the proposed measure [SRC.PT/3546] until the 3th of November.
-On the 5th of November the Council of the Ministers announced the proposal of law - Bill 63/XIV - that was submitted to the discussion and approval by the parliament.
-Following this, social partners had the possibility to express directly their views about the Bill 63/XIV in the subsequent public period of consultation (30 days according to Labour Code Articles 469 to 475).
-The Bill was approved by the Parliament on 29 January 2021.
+The proposed measure was announced on 13 October by the Council of Ministers during the parliamentary debate of the state budget proposal for 2021.
+On 15 October, the government presented a document about the state budget proposal that included the proposed measure at the Standing Committee for Social Concertation (CPCS).
+The government then called for a specific meeting of the CPCS to take place on 30 October to discuss the measure with social partners.
+They asked them to provide a written opinion on the proposed measure [SRC.PT/3546] by 3 November.
+On 5 November, the Council of the Ministers announced Bill 63/XIV.
+The bill was then submitted to the parliament for consideration.
+The social partners had the possibility to express directly their views about the Bill 63/XIV in the subsequent public period of consultation, which is 30 days according to Labour Code Articles 469 to 475.
+The bill was approved by the Parliament on 29 January 2021.

 Citation